-- +: forward emission; this is equivalent to the abovementioned default behaviour. - -: backward emission; the port is reversed and photons are emitted into the halfspace facing away from the surface normal, - 0: bidirectional emission; photons are emitted from both sides of the port.
+- forward emission; this is equivalent to the abovementioned default behaviour, - -: backward emission; the port is reversed and photons are emitted into the halfspace facing away from the surface normal, - 0: bidirectional emission; photons are emitted from both sides of the port.

-Situations that call for a reversed photon port include, for example, (a) using fenestrations as ports that were (for whatever reason) defined with outward facing normals, without having to revise the model, or (b) using a mist primitive as a port, since this requires outward facing normals in order to register the photons as having entered the volume.
-Other oddball scenarious are conceivable.
-If in doubt, just use the default.
-Doan' mess with da normalz.
+Typical situations that call for a reversed photon port include, for example:

+- Using fenestrations as ports that were (for whatever reason) defined with outward facing normals, without having to revise the model, - Using a mist primitive as a port, since this requires outward facing normals in order to register the photons as having entered the volume. - Reorienting a port associated with a bsdf modifier, since inverting its normal would also reorient the BSDF and alter its behaviour.